cactuzhead/Advanced-Progress-Bars/docs/container.md

 ![Container](/assets/Obsidian Advanced Progress Bars - Top Margin Before and After.png)

 If it is turned off then it behaves as before to save vertical screen space for those who don't mind the hover over </> obscuring the top right text.

+{: .note }
+This extra spacing only happens once for each code block, so if you have multiple progress bars in one code block the spacing between progress bars will remain the same.